RakhithJK/dbeaver-dbeaver-wiki/How-to-Import-License.md

 ## Import from email

 You can just copy-paste License Key to import the license into the License Manager.
 Please, note that you need to copy-paste full license text (not just license ID).
-License text starts with “–” and ends with “==” characters.
+The license text starts with “–” and ends with “==” characters.

 ![](images/license/purchase-receipt.png)

-Sometimes an email client can corrupt the formatting of License Key that can cause an error.
+Sometimes an email client can corrupt the formatting of the License Key that can cause an error.

 ![](images/license/formatting-error.png)